Wembley Stadium railway station

-Wembley Stadium railway station is a Network Rail station in Wembley, Greater London, on the Chiltern Main Line.
+Wembley Stadium railway station is a National Rail station in Wembley, Greater London, on the Chiltern Main Line.
 It is the nearest station to Wembley Stadium, and is located a quarter of a mile (400 m) south west of the sports venue.
 It is in London fare zone 4.

 History

 First Wembley Stadium station

 The first station to bear the name Wembley Stadium, at, about 1/2 mi east-north-east of the present station, was opened by the LNER on 28 April 1923 as The Exhibition Station (Wembley).
 It had one platform, and was situated on a loop which forked off the Chiltern Main Line between Neasden Junction and Wembley Hill station (now Wembley Stadium station, see below).
 It then curved round in a clockwise direction to regain the Chiltern Main Line at a point slightly closer to Neasden Junction.
 The connections faced London to allow an intensive service with no reversing.
 The station was renamed several times, becoming Wembley Stadium station in 1928.
 The station was last used on 18 May 1968 for the 1968 FA Cup final between Everton v West Bromwich Albion, and was officially closed on 1 September 1969.

 Traces of the line can be seen on maps and in aerial photographs.
 It was normally used only for passenger services for events at the stadium or the Empire Pool within the estate, built for the 1924-25 British Empire Exhibition.
 Temporary sidings led into the "Palace of Engineering" exhibition hall where both the Great Western Railway's locomotive Caerphilly Castle and the London and North Eastern Railway's Flying Scotsman were displayed, with each claimed by its owners to be the most powerful passenger locomotive in Britain.